-2. You learn excellent communication skills.
+2. You'll learn excellent communication skills.

 Every customer is looking for a quick, efficient, and pleasant call.
-Agents need to master the art of communication styles, engaging listening skills and asking quality questions to get to the root of the problem.
+Agents need to master the art of communication styles, engaging listening skills, and asking quality questions to get to the root of the problem.

-According to Paul J. Meyer, "Communication -- the human connection -- is the key to personal and career success."
+According to Paul J. Meyer, "Communication — the human connection — is the key to personal and career success."
 So, while hitting your goals, you're also becoming a pro at communication in every sense.

-3. You get great compensation and benefits.
+3. You'll get great compensation and benefits.

 1. There may be unpredictable hours and stress.

-This means long hours and never-ending customer service.
 But through these experiences, you develop major problem-solving skills and learn how to work independently despite the stress.
 After a point, you'll be able to provide exceptional customer service, even when you feel the need to recharge.